-Thomas Heywood is the Managing Partner of Bowles Rice.
-A former Chief of Staff to former Governor Gaston Caperton, Tom is the leader of the firm’s Government Relations Team.
-He has extensive experience in working with government officials at the local, state and federal levels.
+Thomas Heywood is an active member of the firm's Government Relations team.
+He served as Chief of Staff to former Governor Gaston Caperton and has extensive experience in working with government officials at the local, state and federal levels.
 He regularly assists businesses in the strategic planning process.

 David DeJarnett practices in the area of private client services, with a concentration in estate and trust planning, estate and trust administration, business and tax planning and tax controversies.
 His business planning services encompass forming a new business or expanding an existing business, focusing initially on the business and tax comparisons between operation as a C corporation, an S corporation, a limited liability company, a partnership, or some other entity.

 Charles Dollison has over 20 years of experience in commercial real estate, land development and electric power and gas power project development.
 His practice also focuses on coal, oil and gas law.